-- It develops the chest of males and females, making it attractive.
+- Develops the chest of males and females, making it attractive.

 - It is beneficial for hands, shoulders and the entire back and spine.

-- It is beneficial in constipation and strengthens digestive system.
+- Beneficial in constipation and strengthens the digestive system.

 - Daily practice of the yoga pose aids in arthritis.

 - It is very good to make your full body flexible.

 There are several contradictions related to the pose, which is given as follows.

 - People suffering from an ankle injury are not advised to practice this asana.

 - A pregnant woman should not perform this asana.

 - If you are having a sprained leg, then better avoid this asana.